Allendale Diary is now available as an eBook on the Amazon.co.uk platform!

 The eBook is particularly handy because its Table of Contents shows every entry, with internal links to the day the entry was published, so it’s very easy to navigate through the book.
 In addition, the eBook contains all the material found at the front and back of the paperback.
 It might be handier to have the whole book as an electronic version in your Kindle or other eBook viewer than to find the relevant entries online.
 All proceeds (after Amazon’s cut) from the sales of the book go directly to good causes through the Allendale Lions Club.

-Allendale Diary is now available to purchase directly from this website!
-Purchase price includes £5 postage and packing.
+Allendale Diary in its large paperback version is now available to purchase from The Forge Studios, Allendale Market Square, or directly from this website!
+Purchase price for the online sale includes £5 postage and packing.

-You can do this online here through the page’s own PayPal button, or directly by emailing the editor/compiler Larry.Winger@btinternet.com to reserve a copy.
+You can purchase the paperback online here through the page’s own PayPal button, or directly by emailing the editor/compiler Larry.Winger@btinternet.com to reserve a copy.
 If you prefer to pay by PayPal, he’ll accept payment at that email address too.
 Postage and Packing costs are £5.00 and the cost of the book itself is £20.
 All proceeds after expenses go to the Allendale Lions Club for disbursement.